Cozy Peach Kitchen

 Vegan Tempeh Taco Meat

-Close up of tempeh in pink bowl with a lime wedge.
+Close up of tempeh taco meat in pink bowl with a lime wedge.

 Recipe features

-• Ready in just 15 minutes using 9 ingredients
+• Quick & easy: Ready in just 15 minutes using 9 ingredients, most of which are pantry staple spices and seasonings.

 Main ingredients and substitutions

-• Tomato sauce: I buy a can of plain tomato sauce, not the kind of with Italian seasonings.
+• Tomato sauce: I buy a can of plain tomato sauce, not the kind with Italian seasonings.
+Choose an 8-ounce can of tomato sauce.
+Leftover tomato sauce freezes well.

-• Taco seasonings including cumin, chili powder, garlic powder and oregano.
-You can also just use a packet of taco seasoning in place of individual seasonings or use 2 tablespoons of my homemade taco seasoning.
-Choose salt-free seasoning or omit the soy sauce if you go this route.
+• Taco seasonings include cumin, chili powder, garlic powder, and oregano.
+You can also just use a packet of taco seasoning in place of individual seasonings or use 2 tablespoons of my low-sodium taco seasoning.

 • Soy sauce adds depth and saltiness.
-Replace with tamari to make gluten-free.
+Replace with tamari to make the taco meat gluten-free.

 Optional: Steam crumbled tempeh in a steamer basket for 10 minutes.
 This step is optional but it removes the bitter flavor that tempeh sometimes has.
 I use this method in my vegan bacon recipe, another great way to use tempeh.